gbif/model-material/symbiota/README_pt2.md

 ```

 Insert events and occurrences.
 Symbiota uses the occurrences-based model, so the only provided GUID is the occurrenceID.
-**Problem:** Our establishmentMeans field does not have a controlled vocabulary, so it had to be excluded from this import.
+**PROBLEM:** Our establishmentMeans field does not have a controlled vocabulary, so it had to be excluded from this import.

 ```postgresql
 	INSERT INTO event (event_id, dataset_id, location_id, event_type, field_number, event_date, year, month, day, verbatim_event_date, verbatim_locality, verbatim_elevation, verbatim_depth, verbatim_coordinates, habitat)